 My Rating: 5/10

-Light Perpetual by Andrezej Sapkowski is available now from Orbit Books.
+Light Perpetual by Andrezej Sapkowski (Translated to English by David French) is available now.
 Have you read the novel?
 What are your thoughts on it?
 Let us know on social media.
 If you haven’t already, check out my other latest book review, Squirrel Girl Universe: A Marvel Heroine Novel!